These healthy chickpea patties with quinoa are easy to make with simple pantry staples. Shape them into patties or even nuggets to invite more fun!

-- Seasonings – follow this recipe the first time and then don’t be afraid to experiment with new flavorings!
-Perhaps try Italian seasoning, go South of the border with cumin, coriander, chili powder, etc., or bring an Asian flair with garlic powder, sesame, ginger, sesame oil, a dash of soy sauce, etc.
+- Seasonings - follow this recipe the first time and then don't be afraid to experiment with new flavorings!
+Perhaps try Italian seasoning or curry powder.
+Or go South of the border with cumin, coriander, chili powder, etc., or bring an Asian flair with garlic powder, sesame, ginger, sesame oil, a dash of soy sauce.
+You get the idea

 - Egg - can use flax or chia eggs as a substitute.

 - Cheese (optional) - you can add any shredded cheese of choice for flavor or nutritional yeast, if dairy-free.

 - Finely chop the vegetables in a food processor/blender.